localstack/localstack/README.md

 This will install the required pip dependencies in a local Python virtualenv directory `.venv` (your global python packages will remain untouched), as well as some node modules in `./localstack/node_modules/`.
-Depending in your system, some pip/npm modules may require additional native libs installed.
+Depending on your system, some pip/npm modules may require additional native libs installed.

 ## Testing